ttilberg/using-proxy-with-watir/readme.md

 ### ???

 The test runs against the following browser configurations:
-  - local, native Chrome
-  - local, native Firefox
+  - local, native Chrome, Firefox, and Edge
-  - remote Chrome
-  - remote Firefox
+  - remote Chrome and Firefox

 To add more, just create more test classes using the existing ones as templates.